 We think that the US business cycle has transitioned to the late stage.
 Growth decelerating from its peak toward long-term potential and Fed monetary policy being roughly neutral are the two characteristics typical of a late-cycle economy.
-The good news is that the economy can be late cycle for a long time.
+The good news is that the economy can be late-cycle for a long time.
 Last year, our main concern was that the economy would overheat, forcing the Fed to tighten monetary policy and causing the cycle to end.
-However, growth has slowed more recently and the main risk now appears to be that the economy will simply continue slowing until a recession begins.
+More recently growth has slowed and the Fed has been cutting rates.
+The main risk now appears to be that the economy will simply continue slowing until a recession begins.

 What are we watching?

 We are focusing on signs that business demand for labor is slowing, as this could undermine the outlook for consumer spending and increase the risk of recession.
 In addition to the US-China trade dispute, a decision on auto tariffs should be made by November.
 Overseas, we are keeping an eye on both slowing growth and political issues with the potential to rattle markets.

 Risks for the economy are skewed to the downside.
 We remain underweight equities in our tactical asset allocation.

 The cycle indicators gauge whether the economy is overheating and if financial conditions are restricting growth.
 These determine our assessment of where we are in the cycle.